WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 HOW IS DIGITAL EVIDENCE COLLECTED?

 There are so many answers to this question – each case is different.
 Collecting digital evidence can be a complex and delicate process.
-Our examiners have in-depth training, certifications and specialized hardware and software that will allow them to effectively collect all the information contained on your devices or those in the possession of someone else, without modifying any of the collected data.
+Our examiners have in-depth training, certifications and specialized hardware and software that will allow them to effectively collect the information contained on your devices or those in the possession of someone else, without modifying any of the collected data.
 These days, we often collect evidence remotely, directly from your network or even directly from a cloud source with the appropriate account credentials.

 WHAT IS DEDUPING?